dyang21/dyang21.github.io/_pages/about.md

   - /about.html
 ---

 👨🏻‍💻 **About Donald**

-A graduate from Binghamton University, I possess a comprehensive skill set in computer science.
-My background encompasses expertise in languages like Python, C++, and Bash.
+As a graduate of Binghamton University with a degree in Computer Science, I offer a comprehensive skill set that encompasses various programming languages including Python, C++, and Bash.
 I'm adept with platforms such as Docker, Kubernetes, Linux, and VMWare vSphere.
-Additionally, I harness tools like Kafka, Jenkins, and Flask to address a diverse array of technical challenges.
+Additionally, I leverage tools like Kafka, Jenkins, and Flask to address a diverse array of technical challenges.

 🛠️ **Professional Experience:**